AFRICAN AMERICAN MALE INITIATIVE

 Learning Outcomes

-As a member of the My Brother's Keeper Georgia State University cohort, students will:
+As a member of the My Brother's Keeper Georgia State cohort, students will:

 - learn how to leverage their strengths to enhance their personal, academic and professional success